zuhlke/engineering-posts/drafts/element-internals-api.md

 There is essentially two things we have to do, to use the ElementInternals API:

 * Flag the web component as being `formAssociated`
-* Inject the ElementInterals in the constructor of our web component
+* Attach the ElementInterals in the constructor of our web component

 I'm putting together a showcase for a design system and will be using examples written in [Lit](https://lit.dev), but they should be easily adaptable to plain web components.
 You can find the project on [Github](https://github.com/r3dDoX/design-system-showcase).

-Below you can see the most basic example of allowing a web component to be associated with a form as well as inject the ElementInternals to use internally.
+Below you can see the most basic example of allowing a web component to be associated with a form as well as attaching the ElementInternals to use internally.

 ```typescript
 import {customElement} from 'lit/decorators.js';